 NO SPECTATORS, FAMILIES, FRIENDS, OR CREW AT THE 2021 DIRTY 30.
 Due to the ongoing COVID-19 restrictions, we do not have the capability of shuttling spectators to the start/finish area or the aid stations and unfortunately, there is not enough parking for spectators.
 Please respect this rule so this race can continue in future years.

-To both spread out the start line and give all participants the time they need to complete this race, the 50K has three start times or waves.
+To both spread out the start line and give all participants the time they need to complete this race, the 50K has multiple start times or waves.
 See below.

 * All Elite runners must start at 8:00 a.m.